SafeHome.org may receive compensation from some providers listed on this page. Learn More

 However, Life Alert’s pricing isn’t the most transparent we’ve seen, and their packages are expensive compared to many other alert systems we’ve tested.
 That said, some people don’t mind paying extra for a premium product.
 So the question remains: does Life Alert have plans that make sense for your budget?
 We’re going to dive into Life Alert’s packages and plans to see if they have a system that works for you or your loved one.

-Life Alert’s monthly monitoring fees range from $69.90 to $89.85 or more depending on which options you choose.
+Right off the bat, we have to bring up a bit of an issue.
+Life Alert’s pricing is a little, well, pricey.
+Life Alert’s monthly monitoring fees range from $49.95 to $89.85 or more depending on which options you choose.
 They also charge a one-time membership fee of $198 — which we rarely see in the industry.
-Thankfully, the upfront costs include installation (DIY or professional), as well as programming and activation charges.
+That said, there are no activation or installation fees, so once you pay your dues, you’re in.

 Life Alert Base Station